deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17779/index.md

 > </details>

-> Table X shows the impact of integrating different input-stage fusion schemes on the performance of the ADEM-VL model using LLaMA-7B, comparing the use of [cls] tokens and different numbers of visual tokens.
+> Table X shows the average accuracy results on the ScienceQA dataset when integrating different input-stage fusion schemes with LLaMA-7B as the language model, demonstrating the impact of adding various numbers of visual tokens.

 </details>